Court upends conviction after man serves 17 years for murder

 NEW YORK (AP) - An appeals court has reversed the conviction of a Long Island man who served nearly 18 years in prison, saying a judge’s rulings denied him a fair trial.

 The 2nd U.S. Circuit Court of Appeal ruled for Paul Scrimo Tuesday.
-He won’t be freed until prosecutors whether to seek retrial.
+He won’t be freed until prosecutors decide whether to seek retrial.

 He was convicted in Nassau County Court in May 2002 in the strangulation death of Ruth Williams in April 2000 in Farmingdale, New York.
 A prosecutor didn’t return a message.